Home > Science Why Near-Death Experiences Are Different

 Whether the experiencer is an atheist or a religious person, American or Chinese, a child or an adult, gay or straight, their experiences are more similar than they are different.
 Despite all the differences between them, it is the similar aspects that are noteworthy.
 These similar aspects are of great interest to researchers because they demonstrate a pattern which is repeated over and over again by different people in different cultures during different periods of history.

-It should be noted that it is not the reality of these experiences that is questioned by skeptics.
+It should be noted that it is not the reality of NDEs that is questioned by skeptics.
 It is the reality of them being an afterlife experience that is questioned.
-Using the scientific method, these experiences can be proven to be valid.
+Using the scientific method, these experiences can be proven to be real experiences.
 In the laboratory, NDEs can be induced using right temporal lobe brain stimulation, the application of hallucinogenic drugs, or extreme gravitational forces.
-These laboratory experiments prove the NDE to be valid.
+These laboratory experiments prove the NDE to be a valid experience.
 Whether it is a valid afterlife experience is another matter altogether.
-Nevertheless, the similarities between them suggest a reality based in scientific experimentation.

-The similarities among NDEs are too great to be ignored.
+The similarities between NDEs are too numerous to be ignored.
 My own research has revealed the following statistics representing the similarities among 50 experiences:

 69% experienced overwhelming love